Leave a Planned Gift

 Today, the Church faces a shifting landscape.
 Changing demographics and cultural attitudes challenge full engagement, while economic pressures make sustaining ministry more difficult.
 Your planned gift can help ensure that the light of Christ continues to shine brightly, supporting the Church’s mission to serve and inspire in an ever-changing world.

-Consider leaving a planned gift that demonstrates your faith and inspires future generations to carry on the work of Christ.
-Together, we can build a stronger, more vibrant Church community for years to come.
+Consider leaving a planned gift that demonstrates your faith and inspires future generations to carry on Christ's work.
+We can build a stronger, more vibrant Church community for years.

 Leaving a Legacy

-Catholic Community Foundation philanthropists explain why they find planned giving an important part of their legacy.
+Catholic Community Foundation philanthropists explain why planned giving is an important part of their legacy.

 Physical Property

-Through the Foundation, we can accept all forms of real estate, including land, buildings, and any other physical property, including boats, jewelry, and more!
+Through the Foundation, we can accept all planned gifts, including land, buildings, and any other physical property, including boats, jewelry, and more!

 Life Insurance

-By either naming a parish, school, or other nonprofit as a beneficiary of your life insurance policy, retirement accounts, or have a policy that has lapsed in its original intent, the organization may be able to benefit.
+If you name a parish, school, or other nonprofit as a beneficiary of your life insurance policy or retirement accounts or have a policy that has lapsed in its original intent, the organization may be able to benefit.

 Wills & Trusts

-By including the Catholic Community Foundation in your will or trust, we can ensure your gift is protected and allocated in accordance with your wishes.
+By including the Catholic Community Foundation in your will or trust, we can ensure your planned gift is protected and allocated following your wishes.

 This includes the establishment of an endowment for an organization.